 Burglary of a Habitation

 Burglary is one of the more common property offenses committed in the State of Texas; however, it is not an offense that is limited strictly to property.
 Many burglaries involve the commission of other offenses more serious than simply theft.
-Criminal defense attorney Waren Price has prosecuted and defended all types of burglaries over his 20 year career.
-If you have been accused of committing burglary, he can help.Understanding the Texas Burglary Laws
+Criminal defense attorney Waren Price has prosecuted and defended all types of burglaries over the past 20 years.
+If you have been accused of committing burglary, they can help.Understanding The Texas Burglary Laws

 Burglary of a Habitation is an offense found in Chapter 30 of the Texas Penal Code.
 The elements of the offense are set out in Section 30.02.
 The basic elements of Burglary of a Habitation are: